 Lompoc Family YMCA Dine for a Cause

 Enjoy delicious food while supporting the Lompoc Family YMCA during their “Dine for a Cause” Events.
-Eat at Floriano’s Mexican Food on Feb.
-26, mention YMCA and a portion of the proceeds will go toward the Lompoc Family YMCA’s 2016 Annual Campaign.
+Eat at South Side Coffee on Feb.
+15, mention YMCA and a portion of the proceeds will go toward the Lompoc Family YMCA’s 2016 Annual Campaign.

 Funds raised from this year’s annual campaign will go toward the Lompoc Family YMCA’s financial assistance program, which makes it possible for every kid, adult and family to benefit from YMCA membership and programs regardless of their ability to pay.